Gamepad remote control with Pybricks Block coding

 When you now run the code is the bp_template file, you should see data printed in the terminal in the lower part of the screen.

-Here you see on one line the positions of the left and right joysticks and on the next line the Buttons and the DPad keys that are pressed.
-In this case the ‘A’ button and the ‘L’ DPad..
+Here you see on one line the horizintal en vertical positions of the left and on the next line the Buttons and the DPad keys represented as integer values.
+The joystick positions are scaled between -100 and +100.

 Step 7: Driving NeoPixels or Servo motors